RaghavRamesh/RaghavRamesh.github.io/_posts/2020-10-13-intro-to-graphql.md

 ---

-I recently gave an intro talk on GraphQL after performing a spike for one of our products.
+I recently gave an intro talk on GraphQL after performing a spike for one of our products at JPMorgan.
 The following's the script I used.
 I've stripped out some parts for regulatory reasons.
 For the same reason, I also can't obtain the Powerpoint presentation file.
-So for this post, I'm sharing the presentation script I used.
+But the generic bits are still useful for those new to GraphQL.

 ---